princenyeche/jiraone/index.md

 desired report.
 * `USER` -&gt; This is an alias to the `User` class and it includes other methods that helps in quickly generating a desired report.
-* `csv_writer` -&gt; This function helps in creating a csv file. it comes with the below parameters
+* `file_writer` -&gt; This function helps in creating a csv file. it comes with the below parameters
   * `folder` -> string: a path to the name of the folder
   * `file_name` -> string: the name of the file being created
   * `data` -> iterable: an iterable data of any sort.
-  * `mark` -> string: helps evaluates how data is created, available options ["single", "many"]
+  * `mark` -> string: helps evaluates how data is created, available options ["single", "many", "file"]
   * `mode` -> string: file mode, available options ["a", "w", "a+", "w+", "wb"]
+  * `content` -> string: outputs the file in bytes.
-* `csv_reader`  -&gt; This function helps in reading a csv file and returning a list comprehension of the data.
+* `file_reader`  -&gt; This function helps in reading a csv file and returning a list comprehension of the data.
 Accepted parameter include
   * `folder` -> string: a path to the name of the folder
   * `file_name` -> string: the name of the file being created
   * `mode` -> string: file mode, available options ["r", "rb"]
   * `skip` -> bool: True allows you to skip the header if the file has any. otherwise defaults to False
+  * `content` -> bool: True allows you to read a byte file.
 * `path_builder` -&gt; This function helps to build a directory path and file path then returns the file path in the directory. parameters include
   * `path` -> string: a path to declare absolute to where the script is executed.